 The MiFID II / MiFIR regulatory framework has been introduced to bring greater transparency, safety and more resilience to the financial markets.
 The regulation brings enormous complexity for firms throughout the industry in terms of generating, collecting and processing financial data.

 As a leading global provider of reference data and a long history with regulations, we have developed complete data sets for investor protection, transparency, transaction and reference data reporting obligations.

 This comes as a result of client consultation in interviews, workshops and forming the SIX MiFID II Working Group with specialists from international financial institutions in which requirements and pain points are addressed.
-We are also proactively working with trading venues, industry associations and regulators to ensure clients are ready for the 2018 deadline, concentrating on Investor Protection, Transparency and Market Data Reporting.
+We are also proactively working with trading venues, industry associations and regulators to ensure clients are ready for the 2018 deadline.

 Listen on demand to a discussion of the seismic changes the regulation will bring, featuring SIX expert Alex Dorfmann.

-MiFID II extends pre- and post-trade transparency regimes for non-equity instruments.
-We provide static information on key pre- and post-trade reporting categories to support your reporting obligations.
-We offer a direct interface to ESMA data on waivers, deferrals and liquidity assessments so you can trust a single data source and save on costs and efforts.
+SIX provides static information on key pre- and post-trade reporting categories to support your reporting obligations.
+We carry waivers, deferrals and liquidity assessments from ESMA and EEA venues.

 The MiFID II / MiFIR regulatory framework seeks to improve the competitiveness of EU financial markets and ensure investor protection for investors in financial instruments.
 The directive’s main goal is to standardize the EU financial markets.